fromsantanu/C-Language/pages/Chapter08-03.md

-# Chapter: Array of Structures in C
+# Array of Structures in C

 An **array of structures** allows you to manage and store multiple instances of a structure in a single array.
 This is particularly useful when dealing with collections of entities that share the same set of attributes, such as students, employees, or products.